Skip to content

 It follows a sequence of instructions:

-as the base image.
+• First, it uses the instruction: FROM to imply eclipse-temurin:17-jre-alpine as the base image.
 By default, Docker pulls images from Docker Hub.
-In this case, it downloads Alpine Linux as a lightweight Linux distribution to reduce image size. - Second, using
+In this case, it downloads Alpine Linux as a lightweight Linux distribution to reduce image size.

-to configure storage in Docker to persist data outside the container in/tmp
+• Second, using VOLUME to configure storage in Docker to persist data outside the container in /tmp .
+It creates a mount point /tmp within the container.

 Then, we can build an image using the command below: